arangodb/docs/3.9/arangosearch-views.md

   See the [`--arangosearch.columns-cache-limit` startup option](programs-arangod-arangosearch.html)
   to control the memory consumption of this cache.

-  {% include hint-ee.md feature="ArangoSearch caching"}
+  {% include hint-ee.md feature="ArangoSearch caching" %}

 ### View Properties